 When you drive in certain off-road conditions there might be certain parts that include extreme inclines and declines or off-camber driving conditions.
 These off-road driving conditions can make even a grown man nauseous.
 The bumpy road conditions could initiate morning sickness.
 The pressure on the bladder from sitting and bumping for extended periods in the 4-wheel drive can become very uncomfortable for the mother.

-Let’s next look at 4-wheel driving conditions and how it could affect the mother.
+Let’s next look at 4-wheel driving conditions and how they could affect the mother.

-With that being said, there definitely are certain off-roading conditions I would strongly recommend you avoid with a pregnant mother on-board.
-These include but not limited to:
+That said, there definitely are certain off-roading conditions I would strongly recommend you avoid with a pregnant mother on board.
+These include but are not limited to:

 - Extreme rock crawling